MISSION AND VISION STATEMENTS

 Employees working six or more hours in any day may take two ten minute breaks, one in the first and one in the second halves of their workday.
 Employees working four but less than six hours may take one ten-minute break.

-Employees working more than four hours in a day shall take a lunch break of one hour’s duration on their own time.
+Employees working more than six hours in a day shall take a lunch break of one hour’s duration on their own time.

 Breaks, other than lunch, shall be taken on the library premises.
 Employees may leave the library during their lunch period as long as a minimum of two employees and/or volunteers remains in the building.